aleksei-berezkin/typique/README.md

 }>
 ```

-The explicitly ignored name (comma after `buttonClass`) instructs Typique to suggest the 2-places completion item inside `['']`.
-You can also bind it to a variable if you need it in the runtime — in this case the left-hand side would be `const [buttonClass, fadeInKeyframes]`.
+The name `'cn'` is suggested by Typique when you open a quote after `'button',`.
+It's derived from the [`defaultContextName` config](/.docs/NamingOptions.md), and is guaranteed to be unique.
+(E.g. the next keyframes would be `cn-0`, `cn-1` etc).
+If you need it in runtime, you can of course request it in the left-hand-side, e.g. `const [buttonClass, fadeInKeyframes]`.

 ## Fallbacks